shashwat-verma18/Quiz-App/README.md

 # Quiz-App

-It ia a open-source project.
-I created a quiz app which checks your programming skills like Java, C++ and Python.
+It's an quiz app which checks your programming skills like Java, C++ and Python.
 The quiz consists of 10 questions without any time constraint.
 The app consists of 3 layouts - first is the main screen asking for your name and let you choose a language, next is the quiz page consisting of different questions and the last one is the result page that shows your score.

 # Technology Used